DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

 ### Exercise 1: Creating and integrating IoT Hubs ###

 Azure IoT Hubs is an event processing service that provides event and telemetry ingress to the cloud at massive scale, with low latency and high reliability.
-This service, used with other downstream services, is particularly useful in application instrumentation, user experience or workflow processing, and Internet of Things (IoT) scenarios.
+This service, used with other downstream services, is particularly useful in application instrumentation, user experience or work flow processing, and Internet of Things (IoT) scenarios.
 In this exercise, you will use Azure IoT Hubs to track the user behavior in your retail website when viewing a product and also when adding it to the cart.

 #### Task 1 - Creating the IoT Hub ####